measurement-kit/measurement-kit/include/measurement_kit/README.md

 the default value, rather is a meaningful example).
 The following keys are available:

-- `"annotations"`: an optional JSON object containing key, value string mappings that are copied verbatim in the measurement result file;
+- `"annotations"`: (object; optional) JSON object containing key, value string mappings that are copied verbatim in the measurement result file;

-- `"disabled_events"`: optional strings array containing the names of the events that you are not interested into.
+- `"disabled_events"`: (array; optional) strings array containing the names of the events that you are not interested into.
 All the available event names are described below.
 By default all events are enabled;

-- `"inputs"`: optional list of strings to be passed to the task as input.
+- `"inputs"`: (array; optional) array of strings to be passed to the task as input.
 If the task does not take any input, this is ignored.
 If the task requires input and you provide neither `"inputs"` nor `"input_filepaths"`, the task will fail;

-- `"input_filepaths"`: optional list of strings containing input strings, one per line, to be passed to the task.
+- `"input_filepaths"`: (array; optional) array of files containing input strings, one per line, to be passed to the task.
 These files are read and their content is merged with the one of the `inputs` key.

-- `"log_filepath"`: optional string containing the name of the file where to write logs.
+- `"log_filepath"`: (string; optional) name of the file where to write logs.
 By default logs are written on `stderr`;

-- `"log_level"`: how much information you want to see written in the log file and emitted by log-related events.
+- `"log_level"`: (string; optional) how much information you want to see written in the log file and emitted by log-related events.

-- `"name"`: name of the task to run.
-This setting is mandatory.
+- `"name"`: (string; mandatory) name of the task to run.
 The available task names have been described above;

-- `"options"`: options modifying the task behavior, as an object mapping string keys to string, integer or double values.
-As the same implies, this field is optional;
+- `"options"`: (object; optional) options modifying the task behavior, as an object mapping string keys to string, integer or double values;

-- `"output_filepath"`: optional file where you want Measurement Kit to write measurement results, as a sequence of lines, each line being the result of a measurement serialized as JSON;
+- `"output_filepath"`: (string; optional) file where you want MK to write measurement results, as a sequence of lines, each line being the result of a measurement serialized as JSON;